 Shalom!
 B’rukhim HaBa’im!

-The Fellowship is emerging out of need.
-The modern Messianic community is growing rapidly, and so are the number of doctrines and behaviors through which a believer and/or a group of believers [Kahal/Congregation] must sift.
+Messianic Judaism is a community of believers that is growing rapidly, and so are the number of doctrines and behaviors through which a believer and/or a group of believers [Kahal/Congregation] must sift.
+The Fellowship was created due to this need.

 We hope to create a worldwide akhavah, a fellowship with others who have found similar ground doctrinally, on the most critical doctrinal issues, and who actually behave according to His Word and His Compassion.
 We also hope to provide resources and support, both educational and spiritual, to that growing community.